Captain Carvallo: Production

 The play had been performed in theatres in Australia in the early 1950s.

-It had been performed on Australian radio in 1957 with Ray Barrett.
+It had been performed on Australian radio in 1957 with Ray Barrett and Gordon Glenwright.

 It was the first presentation at the ABC's new studio at Rippon Lea, Melbourne.
 At that point, the ABC were using a small studio at Rippon Lea and telecasting its bigger productions from Coppin Hall.
 A third studio at Rippon Lea would be open in September.